Accused Hudson Valley Drug Dealer Arrested In Connection With Murder Of One Of His Customers

-The filing of a criminal complaint in White Plains federal court on Friday, April 22 charges Putnam County resident Dwayne Pulliam, age 59, of Patterson, also known as "Doc," with participating in a crack-cocaine-distribution conspiracy, and traveling between New York and Connecticut.
+The filing of a criminal complaint in Westchester County, at White Plains Federal Court on Friday, April 22, charges Putnam County resident Dwayne Pulliam, age 59, of Patterson, also known as "Doc," with participating in a crack-cocaine-distribution conspiracy, and traveling between New York and Connecticut.

 The complaint says Pulliam used cellphones to operate a narcotics business enterprise — his business selling crack cocaine—and murdering Lori Lee Campbell, a customer he believed was stealing from his business.